Chester Cup Preview, Tips, Runners & Trends (May Meeting)

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-Run over two miles two and a half furlongs for four-year-olds and upwards, the 2019 renewal will be worth over £90,000 to the winner.
+Run over two miles, two and a half furlongs for four-year-olds and upwards, with over £85k going to the winner.

 This marathon trip around the tight turns of Chester is a unique test and has seen many top dual-purpose horses win this valuable prize down the years.

-It's one of few races over this trip where the draw can be an important factor with Chester riding like you are always on the 'turn', being able to hold a decent position and not finding yourself out too wide are important factors.
+It's one of the few races over this trip where the draw can be an important factor, with Chester riding like you are always on the 'turn', being able to hold a decent position and not finding yourself out too wide are important factors.

 Chester Cup Information: